 Parents/carers of younger players often leave them at the Morpeth, and whilst all reasonable efforts are made to supervise, we do expect that players should in their parent’s/carer’s opinion have reached such maturity which allows them to cope with a level of freedom.

-Do you have a bullying policy in place?
+Do you have a safeguarding and bullying policy in place?